 If you aren’t already familiar with these terms, be sure to read on.
-You’re likely to encounter them when you navigate the world of professional voicemail greetings.
+You’re likely to encounter them when you navigate the world of automated phone systems.

-Commonly known as ‘voice over IP’ or VoIP, voice over internet protocol is a technology involving sophisticated computer software which enables verbal communication through the internet.
+Voice over internet protocol (‘Voice over IP’ or VoIP) is a technology involving sophisticated computer software.
+This technology enables verbal communication through the internet.
 It is the conduit for most professional voicemail greetings today.

 Also known as IVR, this technology enables a computer to interact with humans through the use of voice and tones via a keypad.
 IVR systems are programmed to respond with pre-recorded or dynamically-generated responses to take input, process it and produce a result.

 An auto attendant is a virtual receptionist, which automatically transfers callers.
 Often employing a menu system, auto attendants can overlap with interactive voice response systems to route calls to mobile phones, VOIP phones or even landlines.

 Call flow simplicity is the process of keeping calls easily navigating through the automated menu options.

 A default voicemail greeting consists of a welcome and/or informational statement which can include a directory.
 It is most often used if no other greeting type is recorded.
 Sometimes they are generic recordings that are provided by the IVR system.